komsan-k/977-220/iot/esp32/RSSI-signal/README.md

 - Connect an ESP32 to a Wi-Fi network and retrieve its **RSSI (Received Signal Strength Indicator)**.
 - Scan and display the RSSI of nearby Wi-Fi networks.
 - Implement **smoothing (averaging)** and **visual indication** of signal quality using LEDs.
-- Optionally estimate **approximate distance** from RSSI using a path-loss model.
+- Estimate **approximate distance** from RSSI using a path-loss model.

 ---